 Pollution Prevention Works: A Storytelling Challenge for Students

-EPA launched a challenge promoting innovation in pollution prevention at industrial and federal facilities.
-The Challenge invites high school and college students and to use the TRI P2 Search Tool to identify a TRI facility that has reported implementing source reduction practices and tell a compelling story about how those practices or techniques benefit the business and positively impact communities and the environment.
-The challenge is open now and all entries must be submitted by February 17, 2023.
+In September 2022, EPA launched a challenge promoting innovation in pollution prevention at industrial and federal facilities.
+The Challenge invited high school and college students to use the TRI P2 Search Tool to identify a TRI facility that has reported implementing source reduction practices and tell a compelling story about how those practices or techniques benefit the business and positively impact communities and the environment.
+The challenge is now closed and winners will be announced in May 2023.